muzaffer72/newsc/README.md

 ## Command: menu
-`Use this to access BZ TUNNELLINGPROJECT through vps terminal
+`Use this to access HEPSİBİRARADAVPN ONVAO.NETPROJECT through vps terminal